chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary-solver/cylinder-with-sharp-interface/cylinder-with-sharp-interface.rst

     end

 The only thing that is left to define is the immersed boundary.
-.. note:: text

-	At this point, the immersed boundary tool only allows the representation of spherical objects.
-This means the immersed boundary can represent a circle in 2D and a spherical shell in 3d.
-We refer to the parameter definition of the immersed boundary in :doc:`../../../parameters/sharp-immersed-boundary-solver/sharp-immersed-boundary-solver` section of the documentation.

 In this case, we want to define a circular boundary of radius 0.5 center at (8,8) that has no velocity.
+We use the sphere to model the cylinder in 2D.

 .. code-block:: text